Fela Kuti: Enter the Shrine

 it really was sort of the epicenter of his movement.
 And we interviewed, God, so many people who described what it was like to be there.

-and are now awake.
+who were once asleep and are now awake.

-Like you're all inside the music.
-Brothers and sisters.
+like you're all inside the music

-The secret of life is to have no fear.
+The secret of life is to have no fear

-One of the ingredients of a movement, necessary ingredients, is to have a place where you can experience the promise of that movement right here, right now, in the present.
+This is Felicuti fear no man chapter three enter the shrine one of the ingredients of a movement, necessary ingredients, is to have a place where you can experience the promise of that movement right here, right now, in the present.

 Can you tell us about your first visit to the shrine?